Your Dog Wants to Work for Food

 Eating out or take away- it a treat that many of us savor.
 However, when it comes to canine companions, they'd much rather rummage around scavenging than have a bowl plunked down in front of them.
 It's time we cater to their innate desires.
 Read on as we unlock the key to fulfilling your dog's natural foraging instincts.

-Contrafreeloading the behavior seen in most animals that when an animal is offered a choice between free food or identical food that requires effort, the animal prefers the food that requires effort (Glen Jensen, 1963).
+"when an animal is offered a choice between free food or identical food that requires effort, the animal prefers the food that requires effort.

 Now that we’ve woken up to the fact that our beloved pups have far more potential than simply lounging around, we can add food enrichment activities into their daily routine.
 And don’t we owe it to our faithful canine companions an opportunity to show us what they can do?